tingard/IRIS-front-end/README.md

     Windows users can install [here](https://yarnpkg.com/latest.msi).

-    Use yarn, it's better than npm :wink:

-    Also, good luck installing the dependencies without it :wink:

-* postman

-    Postman is a tool designed to aid in API development.
-Allows us to create test users for the IRIS service.
-Installation is simple, follow the [link](http://www.getpostman.com) and select the correct OS

 ## Building

 Navigate to your IRIS directory, then `yarn install` will install dependencies

-`yarn start` will then build the website, accessible through http://localhost:3000/

-`yarn runserver` will then start a mongodb database and the server

-Having two commands is  a pain but I cba doing it nicely in webpack for the time being, and don't want yet more requirements.
+The best way to get started is to run `yarn start-dev`, which will start a server using nodemon to watch for file changes and perform linting and compiling automagically.

+Other running options can be used, check `package.json` for the list.

 ### Linting

 IRIS uses ESLint to help enforce a slightly modified AirBNB coding style, described in the eslintConfig section of the package.json file.
 Whenever you run `yarn start` or `yarn test`, linting will happen and you may see some errors or warnings to correct.
 You should also be able to tell your editor to point to the correct linting file if you want it all in one place.

 It is also possible to start linting from the lint script in gulpfile.babel.js.

-yarn tests are run without compiling, therefore it will run without compiling

 ### Tests